 Definition of disability.
-Under the Plan, disability is defined as a physical or mental condition resulting from bodily injury, disease, or mental disorder which renders you incapable of continuing any gainful occupation and which constitutes total disability under the federal Social Security Act.
+Under the Plan, disability is defined as a physical or mental condition resulting from bodily injury, disease, or mental disorder which renders you incapable of continuing any gainful occupation and which has lasted or can be expected to last for a continuous period of at least twelve (12) months.
+Your disability must be determined by a licensed physician.
+However, if your condition constitutes total disability under the federal Social Security Act, then the Administrator may deem that you are disabled for purposes of the Plan.

 Payment of benefits.
-If you become disabled while a Participant, you will become entitled to receive 100% of your account balance.
+If you become disabled while an employee, you will become 100% vested in all of your accounts under the Plan.
 Payment of your disability benefits will be made to you as if you had retired.
-However, if the value of your account balance does not exceed \$7,000, then a distribution of your account balance will be made to you, regardless of whether you consent to receive it.
+However, if the value of your account balance does not exceed \$5,000, then a distribution of your account balance will be made to you, regardless of whether you consent to receive it.
 (See the question entitled "How will my benefits be paid to me?" for an explanation of how these benefits will be paid.)